Whether you're a first-time visitor or a dedicated culture vulture, London's museums have so much to offer.

 And as today (Friday 18th May) is International Museums Day, there's no better time to discover their diverse collection of treasures.

-Here are 5 free museums to visit in the capital, a perfect trip out for the whole family.
+Below are 5 free museums to visit in the capital, a perfect trip out for the whole family.

 Natural History Museum

 The Natural History Museum is the perfect place for a fun family day out with the kids.

 Inspired by a love of the natural world, the museum showcases the power of evolution, diversity and the human race's role in the future of the planet.

 Visitors can discover a wealth of knowledge by touring the museum’s 36 galleries and taking in a free art exhibition which celebrates the unique nature of the British Isles.

 London is home to the most visited science and technology museum in Europe.

 With more than 15,000 objects on display, The Science Museum houses the world-famous Apollo 10 command capsule and Stephenson’s Rocket.